Nordic Combined at PyeongChang 2018

 Events: 3 (3 men)

 Nordic combined incorporates ski jumping and cross-country skiing.
 It is the last sport on the Olympic program that is contested only by men.
 The ski jumping portion of the competition is held first, followed by a cross-country skiing pursuit race later that same day.
-The top finisher in ski jumping will be the first to start the cross-country race in which the start intervals are determined by the scores from the ski jumping.
+Using the Gundersen method, the top finisher in ski jumping will be the first to start the cross-country race in which the start intervals are determined by the scores from the ski jumping.
 The first skier to cross the finish line is the winner.

 There are two jump hills on which the ski jumping portion can be contested: normal hill and large hill.

-In the men’s individual normal hill and large hill events, each competitor does one ski jump followed by a 10km cross-country race.
+In the men’s individual Gundersen normal hill/10km and individual Gundersen large hill/10km events, each competitor does one ski jump followed by a 10km cross-country race.

 In the team event, the four athletes each do one ski jump from the large hill.
 The total score for the team determines the start order for the cross-country relay portion in which each team member skis a 5km leg.